 As one of the local casinos I’ve been visiting for much of my adult life, I’ve got a lot of varied experiences at Mohegan Sun, which even with the growth of other casinos around the country remains in the top 10 in terms of size.

-The property, which has been around about 20 years, is probably one of the best examples of a master plan executed correctly.
+The property, which has been around about 25 years, is probably one of the best examples of a master plan executed correctly.
 Despite changes and evolutions to their plans, the property remains one of the most consistently themed and maintained.
-Entering a newer section doesn’t seem vastly disconnected to an older section, unlike the nearby Foxwoods, which many times feels like each section was designed in isolation from each other section (although they’ve been slowly trying to resolve that with recent renovations, which I’ll talk about soon).
+Entering a newer section doesn’t seem vastly disconnected to an older section, unlike the nearby Foxwoods, which many times feels like each section was designed in isolation from each other section.

 Mohegan Sun used to have three casinos, the third of which opened in 2008, the Casino of the Wind.
-Interestingly in the last year that casino, and the businesses inside and around that space, all closed.
+Interestingly a couple of years ago that casino, and the businesses inside and around that space, all closed.
 Much of the equipment in that section was largely the same for the last few years, and along with some other smaller casino spaces that have been removed, the likely reason was to de-emphasize some of the gaming spaces as competition came online in the form of MGM Springfield and Encore Boston Harbor.

-Other downsizing, such as reducing two buffet offerings to one, has taken place over time, but the evolution of the property has generally been based on where the demand is; one thing I can say is generally true is that during higher volume times, Mohegan Sun is incredibly busy.
+Other downsizing has taken place over time, but the evolution of the property has generally been based on where the demand is; one thing I can say is generally true is that during higher volume times, Mohegan Sun is incredibly busy.

 The Wolf Den, which has a concert space inside the Casino of the Earth, has live music during busier nights, while Casino of the Sky has an accurate representation of the stars in the sky as well as the moon.

 Mohegan Sun’s comp program works like many others at tribal gaming operations I know – you earn comp dollars based on your wagers, and you earn faster on slots vs. video poker.
-There’s no counters to tell you how you’re doing, but it’s roughly $175 per comp dollar (which also gives you a tier point) for slots, and double the slot number for video poker.
+There’s no counters to tell you how you’re doing, but it’s roughly $175 per tier point for slots, and double the slot number for video poker.
+Comp dollars accrue at nearly the same pace, but accrue faster if you’re a higher tier, starting at 10% for Ignite and increasing from there.

 Mohegan Sun does have some full pay video poker at lower denominations that don’t earn you comp dollars, so keep an eye out for those stickers, but that’s only a small subset.

-On the bright side, comp dollars earned at Mohegan Sun can be used at a growing number of Mohegan-managed properties across the country, including Mohegan Sun Pocono in Pennsylvania and Resorts Casino Hotel in Atlantic City.
+On the bright side, comp dollars earned at Mohegan Sun can be used at a growing number of Mohegan-managed properties across the country, including Mohegan Sun Pocono in Pennsylvania, Resorts Casino Hotel in Atlantic City and Virgin Las Vegas.
 So unlike their competitor in CT, they at least have affiliations that stretch their value.

-I also can say that periodically I’ve received promotions from Mohegan Sun to visit Resorts in Atlantic City, which have proven quite generous.
+I also can say that periodically I’ve received promotions from Mohegan Sun to visit Resorts in Atlantic City, which have proven quite generous – often the offers are better than what I get for my home casino.
+I had a similar welcome offer arrive when Virgin Las Vegas opened up, with good offers following after a drop-in visit.
 As such, if you’re a player who likes to travel, it’s a detail to keep in mind.
-Add to the fact that they’re going to be managing operations at Virgin Las Vegas when that property opens after a renovation, and that means they’ll soon have a property they manage in both Atlantic City and Las Vegas.

 Mohegan Sun is a beautiful property with great gaming, dining and entertainment options.
 It’s definitely worth a visit.
 But if you play for comps, definitely monitor what you’re getting vs. elsewhere.